annulen/sysdig-wiki/Writing-a-sysdig-Chisel,-a-Tutorial.md

 Well, not yet.
 We can still improve our script, and use it as an opportunity to learn about filtering.

 ## Filtering
 Our current code receives every single event in on_event(), just to count a little subset of them.
-That not ideal because:
+That's not ideal because:
-* it makes our code more complex than what it should be
+* it makes our code more complex than it should be
-* it's not as efficient as it could.
+* it's not as efficient as it could be.
 Just in time compiled Lua is very fast, but if possible we should delegate stuff to the sysdig engine, which is written in C++ and heavily optimized.
 Fortunately, chisels can leverage the sysdig filtering engine.
 Look at this code:

 ```lua